Working from home has become the new norm for many employees across the globe due to the COVID-19 pandemic.

 Leave perfection at the door

 Don’t try to be perfect.
-We’re in a time when competing priorities means that perfection may not be attainable.
-If you have a less than clean house because you’re also homeschooling your children or caring for an elderly family member, so be it.
+With competing priorities, perfection may not be attainable.
+If you have a less than clean house because you’re also parenting little ones or caring for an older family member, so be it.
 Allow yourself room for imperfections.

 Do your best to stay healthy

 To do your best at work and at home, you’ve got to take care of yourself.
 Eat regularly and stick to nutritious foods, and do your best not to “stress eat.”
-The gym may be closed, but you can take walks and build in exercise breaks at home to manage stress and enjoy a little time for yourself.
+Head to the gym or take walks and build in exercise breaks at home to manage stress and enjoy a little time for yourself.
 Similarly, be sure to get plenty of sleep each night — it’s one of the best ways to give your immune system the support it needs.